rougier/from-python-to-numpy/06-custom-vectorization.rst

 +++++++++++++++++++++++++++++

-One extra difficulty is that we don't want all the views to keep track of the dirty area but ony the base array.
+One extra difficulty is that we don't want all the views to keep track of the dirty area but only the base array.
 This is the reason why we don't instantiate the `self._pending_data` in the second case of the `__array_finalize__` method.
-This will be handled when we need to update some data as during a __setitem__ call for example:
+This will be handled when we need to update some data as during a `__setitem__` call for example:

 .. code:: python